dalealleshouse/algorithms/queue/README.md

     Add item to the end of the list

 dequeue:
-    Remove item from the head the list and returns it
+    Remove item from the head of the list and returns it

+peek:
+    Return item from the head without removing it from the list
 ```

-## Applications
+### Applications

 Below are just a couple examples of common uses for queueing.